eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 ## Load Test

-The **Load Test** aims to assess system response time, CPU and memory utilization, network activity, and application stability under various traffic conditions.

-### Objectives
-- Measure system behavior under load conditions.
-- Identify bottlenecks and performance degradation patterns.
-- Ensure stability within defined thresholds.

-### Metrics Collected
-- Average response times
-- CPU and memory consumption per device
-- Network throughput
-- Application crash or instability indicators
+The main goal of this test is to check response time, CPU/memory usage, network activity and overall stability of a system when it is subjected to varying  levels of traffic or load.

 ---